freer4/stackagejs/README.md

 - `_save()` calls Update API if PK is present.
 Calls Create API if PK is not present.
 Successful Create updates Record with returned PK.
 Returns a promise.
 - `_delete()` calls Delete API.
 Upon Successful Delete, _remove is called on the Record.
 Returns a promise.

+#### Design notes:

+There were two ways considered to go about auto-fetching the record values - when the record is first accessed, or when a particular value on the record is acceessed.

+The latter would allow for peeking at helper properties like _loaded without bothering to call the API for values.
+However, in previous itterations of this pattern that use case has rarely come up in practical application.
+If there was a reason to look and see if the record was loaded, it was likely because we were calling on the API already.

+Fetching when the record is first accessed covers most scenarios, and setting one self-unwrapping getting at the record level is less lift than setting them on every property.

 ### Table Class